rubenrabb01/Modeling-MacFish-database/Horizontal range.md

 ### 2.2.
 Fit a global GAMM model with uncorrelated errors to seasonality data

-- Fit a model assuming all observations are indpependent and including a smooth term for seasonallity grouped by Species and add one-random term added for subject identity
+- Fit a model assuming all observations are indpependent and including a smooth term for seasonallity grouped by Species
+- Add one random-term added for subject identity
 - We set k for the variable _seasonally_ to 5, which is the number of unique values for each season
 - Include a simple random term for subject identity
 - Horizontal range might be expected to vary cyclically across seasons so we need to specify bs = "cc"  (i.e., cyclic cubic regression splines), hence, seasonally shows no discontinuity between Spring I and Spring II and both ends line up

+:books:`library(mgcv)`

 ```
 m_gam_season<- bam(sqrt(ranged2d+1) ~ s(seasonally, bs = "cc", k = 5, by = Species) + s(Id, bs = "re"), family = gaussian, data = data_longit_sub, method = "REML")
 ```